cs3org/OCM-API/diagrams/08-invite-flow.md

 - Steps follow [Invite Flow](../IETF-OCM.md#invite-flow) and
   [Establishing Contact](../IETF-OCM.md#establishing-contact).
+- When the invite uses the link format, the Invite Sender's WAYF page discovers the Invite Receiver OCM Server's `inviteAcceptDialog` via OCM API Discovery (`GET /.well-known/ocm` on the receiver FQDN) and redirects the Invite Receiver there with `token` and `providerDomain` query parameters.
+The `invite-wayf` capability and `inviteAcceptDialog` field are advertised in discovery; see [Invite format](../IETF-OCM.md#invite-format) and [OCM API Discovery](../IETF-OCM.md#ocm-api-discovery).
+The WAYF server list MAY be populated from a Directory Service.
 - The Invite Acceptance Request is a signed POST to `/invite-accepted` on the Invite Sender OCM Server; see [Invite Acceptance Request Details](../IETF-OCM.md#invite-acceptance-request-details).